mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 52 - Fragile Tests/readme.md

 Fragile tests show system coupling and not deterministic or erratic behavior.

-Developers spend lots of time and effort fighting against this false positives.
+Developers spend lots of time and effort fighting against these false positives.

 # Credits